bozemanpass/example-todo-list/README.md

 # Todo List Application

 This project is a simple Todo List application built with React for the frontend and Node.js for the backend, using PostgreSQL as the database.
+It was AI generated using GitHub Copilot.

 ## Project Structure